tim50687/What_I_Learned/html_css/Fundamental.md

 The message that the client requests is formatted based on a protocol called HTTP. `HTTP is a language that clients and servers use to talk to each other`.
 We also have HTTPS, which is HTTP with encryption.

-When broswer recieve HTTP response, this HTTP response contains an HTML document, the browser reads that HTML document to construct a `document object model` and render the page (<span style="color: cyan">After fetching all the resources</span>).
+When broswer recieve HTTP response, this HTTP response contains an HTML document, the browser reads that HTML document to construct a [document object model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) and render the page (${\color{cyan}\text{After fetching all the resources}}$).

+> JavaScript primarily interacts with the Document Object Model (DOM) when it comes to web development.

 **Front end developer**
 - HTML